-The right wakeup light can be a real game-changer, getting your morning off to a better start and improving your mood all day long.
+The right wake-up light can be a real game-changer, getting your morning off to a better start and improving your mood all day long.
 We've tested and ranked five of the very best to help you get every day off to the best possible start.

 Traditional alarm clocks wake you up with a start; a disorientating experience that can put you in a bad mood that lasts all day.
 But wakeup lights do so much more pleasantly; by slowly increasing the level of light in your room, thus mimicking the rising of the sun.
 The slow build-up of light tells your body to reduce the production of sleep hormones such as melatonin and increase wakeful hormones like cortisol.